Staff

 Rebecca Fitton is from many places and peoples.
 She cultivates community through movement, food, and conversation.
 Her work in the dance field as an artist-scholar, producer, and advocate centers on shifting cultural policy, asian american communities, and disability justice.
 She has been an artist-in-residence at Center (MI), The Croft (MI), LEIMAY (NY), EMERGENYC (NY), and received a 2020 New Work Grant from Queens Council on the Arts (NY).

 Fitton serves as the Studio Director for Will Rawls, performs and writes audio description for Adrienne Westwood, and organizes direct action with Structures for Change and Dance Artists’ National Collective.
 She was a member of Dance/NYC’s Junior Committee from 2018-2020 and in 2021 was part of Dance/USA’s Institute of Leadership Training.
-She holds a BFA in Dance from Florida State University and is pursuing an MA in Performance as Public Practice at the University of Texas at Austin.
+She holds a BFA in Dance from Florida State University and an MA in Performance as Public Practice from the University of Texas at Austin.

 Rebecca Fitton | she/they